tomjoht/tomjoht.github.io/_posts/2019/2/2019-02-7-how-to-become-a-10x-technical-writer-in-the-workplace.md

 ## What are your tips?

 I'd like to hear what your tips are for being a 10X technical writer at work.
 What are you doing to be more productive in your tech comm role?
 I want to hear your insights and strategies.
 Use the embedded survey below or the comment form.
-You can view the [resuts here](https://www.questionpro.com/t/PE1rtZdpw9).
+You can view the [results here](https://www.questionpro.com/t/PE1rtZdpw9).

+{{site.data.alerts.tip}} For more on productivity, check out this tip: <a href="/blog/writing-productivity-through-focus-sessions/">Writing productivity tip: Focus sessions</a>.

 <script>
 EMBED_PARAMS = {};